 As so much digitalization is met with a return to pre-computer behaviour, like note booking, calligraphy, and snail-mail, I decided to return to using post stamps too.
 I bought a bag of old, hobby postage stamps that are used by Hobonichi journalling or notebook designing, and added them next to the postage codes.
 Somehow that didn’t do the job.
 And so, I set out to design a post stamp that shows a lovely nature scene, elegance, and spaciousness.

 With much pleasure, I designed this Ex Libris or book-plate in Art Nouveau or Jugendstil style.
-I consulted art books that I had almost forgotten about and I enjoyed updating my knowledge of the Art Nouveau movement.
+I consulted art books that I had almost forgotten about and I enjoyed refreshing my knowledge of the Art Nouveau movement.
 I decided to draw a tree, a window for (your) name, hills, a stream, and of course some embellishments.

 This is a large graphite drawing (about the size of A3) beautifully and softly rendered, titled ‘Praising Plants’.
 I have set up this drawing as a way to show gratitude towards (house) plants.
 They provide us with oxygen, hence the text ‘Thank Your for your O2,’ a word rhyme that names oxygen by its element.
 Instead of drawing plants in pots, I have used a frame decorated with Ginkgo leaves.
 These leaves are found near Ginkgo trees, often in growing in botanical gardens or in Asian cities.
 Inside the border, I have added two plant motifs, Acanthus and Pimpernel Bay-leaf Manilla, inspired by William Morris, a British textile designer, poet, novelist, translator, and socialist activist associated with the British Arts and Crafts Movement.
 The two other plant motifs are designed by me; Bamboo and Lotus flower.